 Optimal welds.
 Choose a system with enhanced digital communication.
 This allows for more consistent steady-state welding, improved arc starts on a wide range of wire diameters and increased arc stability with specialty alloys.
 Digital solutions provide greater accuracy than analog meters.
 Operators can be assured of precise settings to meet the requirements of the welding procedure specification (WPS).
 The digital controller from Miller has the capability to select up to 15 programs.
 It can also be programmed with locks to ensure that operators stay within the limits of the WPS.

 Expanded fleet capabilities.
-With the Miller SubArc Digital System and the SubArc Digital Converter, operators can use their existing Big Blue® welder/generators and Dimension™ power sources and pair them with any Miller submerged arc digital accessory, including the SubArc Interface Control, 3-Wheel Tractor, Wire Drive 400 and Low-Voltage Flux Hopper.
+With the Miller SubArc Digital System and the SubArc Digital Converter, operators can use their existing Big Blue® engine-driven welders and Dimension™ power sources and pair them with any Miller submerged arc digital accessory, including the SubArc Interface Control, 3-Wheel Tractor, Wire Drive 400 and Low-Voltage Flux Hopper.